canonical/ubuntu-pro-docs/account-setup.rst

 Go to `Ubuntu One <http://login.ubuntu.com>`_ and select *I do not have an Ubuntu One account*.

 Create a new account, using the email address associated with your Ubuntu Pro subscription as the "Preferred email address".

+(If you get a message "An Ubuntu One account already exists with this email", please see :ref:`password-reset-problems`.)

 After verifying your email address, you can access the customer portals.
 There are three portals:

 * `Ubuntu Pro dashboard <ubuntu.com/pro/dashboard>`_
 * `Canonical Support Portal <portal.support.canonical.com>`_
 * `Landscape <landscape.canonical.com>`_ (additional set-up will be required)

 .. _dashboard-log-in: